Ideas do not wait for office hours

-The story of office hours began from the time when industrial revolution started, somewhere in the 1800s, the time when the concept of factories and assembly line were established.
+The story of office hours began from the time when industrial revolution started, somewhere in the 1800s, the time when the concept of factories and assembly line was established.

 To get the most efficient production, there was a need for all workers to be in the factory at the same time, handling multiple parts/functions of giant machines.
 Obviously all needed to be in the same place where these giant production machines were placed.
 How do we make this more efficient?
 Answer: Fixed office and fixed office hours.
 This was the first time when people got familiar with "going to office".
 That played out very well, production rose and economic conditions of workers rose.
 The lifestyle of most people changed from working at fields to working in factories, going to offices and earning more.